digital-work-lab/open-source-project/docs/teaching_notes.md

 - Run `colrev env --update_package_list` and update documentation before merging
 - Add student contributors to the [hall of fame](hall_of_fame.html)
 - Remind students to complete the evaluation.
-- Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues/8) in VC, explain our process of [evaluation and improvement](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.02.courses.html) - starting from our [goals](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html), mention our teaching cases, and encourage students to contribute their feedback
+- Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues/8){: target="_blank"} in VC, explain our process of [evaluation and improvement](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.02.courses.html){: target="_blank"} - starting from our [goals](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html){: target="_blank"}, mention our teaching cases, and encourage students to contribute their feedback

 - For implementing the feedback from the pull request, we should ensure that efforts are fair between teams (e.g., selecting issues to address or add suggestions)
 - Ask students: interested in observing the merge and release process?